ninoperanidze/portfolio/README.md

 ### Predictive Model for Real Estate Prices in Georgia (July 2024 - Present)
 - Leading the data collection, cleaning, and preparation processes to ensure high-quality data for model training.
-- Currently designing and developing a predictive machine learning model to forecast real estate prices in Georgia.
+- Designed and developed a predictive machine learning model to forecast real estate prices in Georgia.
+- Developed an easy-to-use web application using Flask.

 ### Capstone Project - AI Structured Databases Analysis (February 2024 - July 2024)
 - Conducted comprehensive research on the best practices in data governance for both structured and unstructured databases.